mesosphere/dcos-docs-site/pages/services/marathon-lb/mlb-reference/index.md

 The templates and app labels that can be set per-service-port include an index identifier {n} in the template or label name.
 The index identifier corresponds to the service port index, beginning at 0, to which the app label applies.
 For example, you could specify `HAPROXY_0_BACKEND_HEAD` to override the global template `HAPROXY_BACKUP_HEAD` for the first port of a given application.

+## Backend template settings
+Use the following template and app labels to configure backend settings for the load balancer.

 <table class="table" style="table-layout: fixed">
 <colgroup>
     <col span="1" width="45px">